Rowley Lambert: Naval career

 He served in the Black Sea during the Crimean War, aboard HMS Curlew and was mentioned in despatches.
 He was awarded the Legion of Honour Knight, 5th class and the Order of the Medjidie (5th class).

 He was appointed a Companion of the Order of the Bath (CB) in 1867.

 He was the Commander-in-Chief, Australia Station, between 28 May 1867 until 8 April 1870.
+During this time Lambert Peninsula in Pittwater, New South Wales was named after him in around 1868.
 He was appointed a rear-admiral in 1873, and vice-admiral in 1878.
 He died in London on 22 July 1880.